VictoriaMetrics-Community/homeassistant-addon-victoriametrics/victoria-metrics/DOCS.md

-# Victoria Metrics for Home Assistant
+# VictoriaMetrics for Home Assistant

 ## Installation and Configuration